bonitasoft/bonita-labs-doc/md/prerequisites.md

 in addition to Bonita connections

 :::info
-When installing ICI in evaluation mode, an active internet connexion is required to download Docker images.
+When installing ICI in evaluation mode, an active Internet connexion is required to download Docker images.
 :::

 ## Skills